mykkarp/covid-dashboard/README.md

 - Interactive map;
 - Chart;
 - Table with a list of all countries and input for search certain country;
-- Buttons for switch mode (recovered,  deaths, confirmed);
+- Buttons for switch mode (recovered,  deaths, confirmed).
 ___

 ### 🖼Screenshot